CSW-ASEAN TOD

-CSW-ASEAN TOD (Pumpunan Moda CSW-ASEAN) is a public transit interchange station and transit-oriented development zone between four Transjakarta BRT stations and the ASEAN Headquarters MRT station on the old Centrale Stichting Wederopbouw (lit.
-'Central Foundation for Reconstruction') or CSW intersection at Kebayoran Baru, Jakarta, Indonesia.
+CSW–ASEAN TOD (Pumpunan Moda CSW–ASEAN) is a public transit interchange station and transit-oriented development zone between four Transjakarta BRT stations and the ASEAN Headquarters MRT station on the old Centrale Stichting Wederopbouw (lit.
+'Central Foundation for Reconstruction') or CSW intersection at Kebayoran Baru, South Jakarta, Indonesia.
 This building is a disc-shaped circular crossing bridge, when seen from above, that connects the four BRT stations located to the west, east and south of the intersection, and the ASEAN MRT station to the north.
-This building began to open on December 22, 2021 as an operational trial for the integration of the bus rapid transit and MRT.
+This building began to open on December 22, 2021 for the integration of the bus rapid transit and MRT.

-The 24-metre-height interchange hub is located adjacent with the headquarters of ASEAN in the northeast and has five floors: the first floor is where the street-level CSW 2, ASEAN, and Kejaksaan Agung BRT station is located (the latter two serving northbound and southbound Corridor 1 buses respectively); the second floor has a connecting bridge from the ASEAN Headquarters MRT station and include commercials, such as retails and shops up to the third floor; the fourth floor is the access to the CSW 1 BRT station; and the fifth is the top floor where CSW 1 station is located at the elevated track of Corridor 13.
+The 24-metre-height interchange hub is located adjacent with the Headquarters of ASEAN in the northeast and has five floors: the first floor is where the street-level CSW 2, ASEAN, and Kejaksaan Agung BRT station is located (the latter two serving northbound and southbound Corridor 1 buses respectively); the second floor has a connecting bridge from the ASEAN Headquarters MRT station and include commercials, such as retails and shops up to the third floor; the fourth floor is the access to the CSW 1 BRT station; and the fifth is the top floor where CSW 1 station is located at the elevated track of Corridor 13.

-CSW-ASEAN TOD was built together with several other transit oriented developments across Jakarta to facilitate easy transfers by commuters between different mode of public transportation.
+CSW–ASEAN TOD was built together with several other transit oriented developments across Jakarta to facilitate easy transfers by commuters between different mode of public transportation.

-Etymology
+Naming

 CSW is an abbreviation of Centrale Stichting Wederopbouw (Dutch for 'Central Foundation for Reconstruction), which was a contractor involved in several development projects in Batavia (now Jakarta) and beyond.
 In 1948, the Dutch government partnered with CSW to carry out the long-delayed plan for the satellite city of Kebayoran Baru, which had been postponed for about ten years due to the war and political instability.
 For this development project, CSW established its own office in this area.
 Locals later referred to the area as "CSW Intersection."
 In 1951, the authority for developing Kebayoran Baru was transferred from CSW to an agency under the Ministry of Public Works of the Republic of Indonesia.
 Kebayoran Baru began functioning around 1953.

-The architectural design of the CSW-ASEAN TOD is named Cakra Selaras Wahana (meaning "a circular building blending with all transport modes in harmony"), an Indonesianization of the original Dutch abbreviation.
-When it commenced in late 2021, the name 'ASEAN' was imbued with CSW, thus making it officially named as CSW-ASEAN.
+The architectural design of the CSW–ASEAN TOD is named Cakra Selaras Wahana (meaning "a circular building blending with all transport modes in harmony"), an "Indonesianization" of the original Dutch abbreviation.
+When it commenced in late 2021, the name 'ASEAN' was imbued with CSW, thus making it officially named as CSW–ASEAN.
 The 'ASEAN' name is added due to the building's adjacent location with the ASEAN Headquarters (formerly referred as 'ASEAN Secretariat' until 2023).